Monday, September 30, 2024

 For as long as I can remember, the recipe of homemade laundry detergent is circulating around the blogosphere - the frugal blogospgere that is.
 Some people add a bit more ingredients, such as washing soda or borax, or both, while others prefer to keep it as plain as possible.
 No matter how you make it, it's going to save you LOTS of money.
 I did some math, and compared to the cheapest powdered detergent I can find here (bought in bulk which is cheaper than the smaller packages), using a frugal dose, my homemade detergent is still five times (!) as cheap, per load, compared to the cheapest powdered store bought detergent.
 That doesn't seem to be a lot, but small things add up - especially when you do several loads a week.
 If I'd compare it to the more expensive name brand detergents such as Ariel or Tide, it's an even bigger saving.

 I've been making this on and off for years - at times I switched back to store bought detergent, only to realise that those store bought detergents don't really work better than the homemade ones.
 The big companies have done their utmost best to make us customers believe that store bought detergent cleans much better.
 And not only that - they also make us believe that you really need to have something scented, otherwise it's "not clean".
 I've been making this detergent again for a while, and now that I'm back to making it, I don't get why I sometimes did switch to the store bought stuff.
 Probably because of the scent, despite the scent usually being gone when completely dried.
 Apparently the pro-scent marketing worked for me too, despite me being sensitive to most scents!
 But not anymore.
 Clean is clean, even if it's smells of "nothing" (and line dried laundry always smells fresh already!).
-I read that weaning yourself off of scented detergents to scentless ones is like weaning yourself off of food with artificial flavours.
+I read that weaning yourself off of scented detergents to gradually make the shift to scentless ones, is like weaning yourself off of food with artificial flavours.
+It sometimes just takes some time.
 And I think that's a rather good comparison.
 In a few weeks, you're so used to it that the smell of store bought detergent is just overwhelming.
 If our grandmothers could just use soap for cleaning clothes, and didn't miss a scent, so can we.
 It takes some adjustment because we're so used to all the chemicals and scents- something our ancestors didn't have to worry about.

 I remember the hard financial times we went through, and making my own detergent was just a life saver, as we were already very penny pinching but still couldn't get by.
 At least our clothes could be washed for almost nothing!
 We had the assurance to have clean clothes and that we still could afford simple foods instead of having to borrow money for food because there wasn't any money left after having to buy detergent (I've heard that way too often!).
 Last year, I bought a 10 KG bulk sack of powdered detergent and was shocked that the price had more than doubled in a year.
 We don't go through an insane amount of detergent, but why paying a high price for something that isn't even food?
 Heck, it's even bad for our health - despite it not being that heavily scented, I still get respiratory issues of it, not to mention that most detergents (except the very expensive green ones) itch on our skins.
 The environmental impact of homemade detergent is obviously not as much compared to store bought, as it contains less harsh chemicals, doesn't come in much packaging and doesn't need a car to for transportation- as detergents usually come in heavy packages.
 So a in all these are all good reasons, in my opinion, for making detergent.